 FL member registration is specified in clause 8.4 of 3GPP TS 23.482 [2].
 The FL members can be VAL servers that perform the registration via VAL servers.
 To support VFL registration the procedure needs to be further updated.
 For this purpose, the following changes are needed in clause 8.4.2 of 3GPP TS 23.482 [2] in the corresponding steps.

 For FL registration request, when VAL servers acting as VFL clients register as candidate FL members, they provide additional metadata including supported feature sets, and local UE identifiers in their sample space.
+The FL member endpoint information is also provided in the registration for communication with the FL member such as initiating VFL training/inference as in step 4 of clause 7.22.1.2.2.

 The AIMLE server before storing the VFL client registration, first maps each local UE identifier in the sample space to a corresponding unified UE identifier (e.g., GPSI such as MSISDN) via interaction with the Core Network functions and stores it along with its registration.
 This unified UE identifier, however, shall not be accessible to the VAL servers and is only used by the AIMLE server for discovery purposes.